sean-lab/microircd/README.md

 This will produce an executable in the `target/release` directory.

 ## Contributing
 Contributions to microircd are welcome!
-Please submit issues and pull requests through GitHub, and ensure that your code adheres to the project's code style guidelines.
+Please submit issues and pull requests through GitHub.

 ## License
 microircd is released under the [MIT License](LICENSE).